You are in the CarrTracks website Picture Gallery.

 The El Paso and Northeastern Railroad began building north from El Paso in December 1897 and reached Alamogordo, NM in June 1898.
 A branch line to Cloudcroft supplied all of the timber for the rest of the construction.
 At Carrizozo the line turned east and reached the coal mines north of Capitan in October 1899.
 It was soon discovered that the coal was mixed with too much volcanic rock and slate.

 Improvements such as automatic block signals came to the El Paso and Southwestern slowly.
 In 1911 EP&SW installed Hall 2 position upper quadrant automatic block signals between Pastura to Los Tanos 25 miles.
-1912 the railroad installed Hall upper quadrant automatic block signals from Duran,NM north through Vaughn to Winkle, 30 miles.
+1912 the railroad installed Hall upper quadrant automatic block signals from Duran north through Vaughn to Winkle, 30 miles.
 By the end of 1912 the EP&SW had installed 59 miles of automatic block signals and planned to add another 40 miles in 1913.
-The EP&SW continued adding Hall automatic block signals south of Duran, NM toward Three Rivers in 1913.
+The EP&SW continued adding Hall automatic block signals south of Duran toward Three Rivers in 1913.
 The average block length was 1 and 1/4 miles.
-In 1920 EP&SW was installing automatic block signals Winkle, NM to Guadalupe 12 miles and Carrizozo, NM to Temporal 38 miles.
+In 1920 EP&SW was installing automatic block signals Winkle to Guadalupe 12 miles and Carrizozo to Temporal 38 miles.
 It is interesting that the SP replaced all of these upper quadrant signals with US&S lower quadrant signal after the SP took control of the railroad in 1924.

 In 1942 there were 33 sidings and eight train order stations between Carrizozo and Tucumcari.
 By 1983 the number of sidings had been reduced to 17.
 In 1942 there were train order stations at Ancho, Corona, Duran, Vaughn, Pastura, Santa Rosa, Cuervo, and Montoya.
-By 1983 this had been reduced to two train order stations and by 1985 these were gone and operations were under Direct Traffic Control.
+By 1983 this had been reduced to two train order stations and by 1985 these were gone since operations were converted to Direct Traffic Control during the Summer of 1984.
+CTC was installed in 1999.

 During the 70s there was very little traffic on the Tucumcari Line, maybe one to three freight trains a day.
 Then came deregulation and the Cotton Belt took over the former Rock Island line from Tucumcari to Topeka, KS.
 Traffic rose to about tens trains a day in each direction.
 The thing that kept me coming back was the semaphore signals still in operation between Duran and Carrizozo.
 For reference, I've added a timetable for the Carrizozo Subdivision.
 Pictures are on disks 58 and 59.